Surgery of real symplectic fourfolds and Welschinger invariants: Introduction

-and the theorem is proved. \end{proof} \begin{rem} Although the formula from Theorem \ref{thm:main1} is very simple, our proof goes by tedious computations involving binomial coefficients.
-There might exists a simpler and more transparent (geometrical) proof of Theorem \ref{thm:main1}. \end{rem} \begin{rem} Several formulas involving Welschinger invariants, especially those based on degeneration formulas like symplectic sum formulas, are real counterparts of analogous formulas relating Gromov-Witten invariants, see for example \cite{Mik1,IKS3,IKS13,Br7,Br6b,Br20,BP14,Bru14,BruGeo15}.
+\begin{rem} Several formulas involving Welschinger invariants, especially those based on degeneration formulas like symplectic sum formulas, are real counterparts of analogous formulas relating Gromov-Witten invariants, see for example \cite{Mik1,IKS3,IKS13,Br7,Br6b,Br20,BP14,Bru14,BruGeo15}.
 This led Göttsche to conjecture the existence of \emph{quantum enumerative invariants} that would in particular contain both Gromov-Witten and Welschinger invariants as suitable specializations, see for example \cite{GotShe12,BlGo14,IteMik13,Mik15}.
-Theorem \ref{thm:main1} might have an interpretation in this perspective. \end{rem}
+Theorems \ref{thm:main1b} and \ref{thm:main1} might have an interpretation in this perspective. \end{rem}